Find information on utility bill payment options and accessing your utility account information.

 The City issues utility bills following a four-month (three times a year) or monthly billing cycle.
-To ensure your payment reaches the City by the due date, and to avoid losing your utility bill’s early payment discount, we suggest making your payment electronically through MyToronto Pay, or through your financial institution’s online banking, or through our Pre-Authorized Utility Payment Program.
-If mailing payment through Canada Post, allow time for mail delivery and send payment several days before the due date.
+To ensure your payment reaches the City by the due date, and to avoid losing your utility bill’s early payment discount, we suggest making your payment electronically through MyToronto Pay, or through your financial institution’s online banking, or enrol in our Pre-Authorized Utility Payment program.

 MyToronto Pay

-Using MyToronto Pay, utility bill payments can be made by electronic funds transfer with no convenience fee, or credit card and debit card with a convenience fee charged by industry.
+Using MyToronto Pay, utility bill can be paid by electronic funds transfer with no convenience fee, or credit card and debit card with a convenience fee charged by industry.

 Financial Institutions